 - UDP fragmentation is blocked (DROP) by default.
 When activating the network firewall, if you are using a VPN, ensure that your MTU is correctly configured.
 For example, on OpenVPN you can check " MTU test."

-- The network firewall is not taken into account in the OVH US network, so the rules implemented do not affect the connections inside the OVH US network.
+- The network firewall is not taken into account in the OVHcloud network, so the rules implemented do not affect the connections inside the OVHcloud network.

 Configuring Firewall Rules